tensorturtle/micro-ros-ethernet-platformio/README.md

 **Open, Build, and Flash the Teensy Program**

-From the PlatformIO Home within VS Code, open `MicroRosEthernetDemo`.
+**From the PlatformIO Home within VS Code, open `MicroRosEthernetDemo` directory, which is a PlatformIO Project.**

 **Open a terminal in the same directory**